SawadeeGolfSawadeeGolf

 3

-What PM2.5 level is safe for playing golf?
+What AQI is safe for playing golf?

-Yes, significantly.
-Studies show that AQI above 100 reduces aerobic capacity by 5-10%, impairs concentration, and increases fatigue.
-Golfers report worse scores and more mental errors on high-pollution days.
-The effect compounds over a 4-5 hour round.
+Yes.
+Studies show AQI above 100 reduces aerobic capacity by 5–10%, impairs concentration, and increases fatigue.
+You'll feel it on the back 9 — slower recovery between shots, more mental errors.

-Should I wear a mask while playing golf?
+Should I wear a mask while playing?

-PM2.5 & Air Quality Guide for Golfers in Thailand 2026 | SawadeeGolf
+Should I Play Golf Today?
+Air Quality Guide for Thailand 2026 | SawadeeGolf